 TheSports Performance Department aims to keep student-athletes safe and capable of competing through the use of evidence-based Sports Medicine and the implementation of sport-specific Strength and Conditioning programs.

 CastillejaSportsMedicine works to help student-athletes reach their full potential through preventing, diagnosing, and treating muscle and bone injuries and illnesses, as well as through using rehabilitation.
 The Sports Medicine Staff is dedicated to helping student-athletes return to competition in the safest manner possible.
 Standards will be set forth by Castilleja School, the National Athletic Trainers’ Association (NATA), the California Interscholastic Federation (CIF) sports medicine guidelines, and the West Bay Athletic League.

 Examples of skills routinely used for rehabilitation services:

-- Techniques to restore joint ranger of motion and muscle extensibility
+Techniques to restore joint range of motion and muscle extensibility

 Strength & Conditioning

 Themissionof CastillejaStrength and Conditioning is in alliance with our Castilleja Mission and grounded in our Athletics CoreValues.
 We are dedicated to the pursuit of excellence.
 Our competitive athletes are provided with the means to develop both on and off the field.
 Student-athletes will improve performance, decrease the likelihood of injuries, and develop mental and physical toughness to help lead them to a successful career.

 Each program is tailored specifically to each individual athlete to meet the demands of her sport and position, with a goal of maximizing her athletic potential.
 Methods include strength, speed, flexibility, aerobic, anaerobic, agility, and plyometrics.